valiton/grafana-mongodb-atlas-datasource/README.md

 ![Enter parameters for your MongoDB Atlas Query](./screenshots/query_setup.png)

+# Limitations

-> Note: Annotations are not yet supported!
+- Annotations are not supported yet

 # Contributing